-At this point, you should have a good feel for what types of cover photos you can use to make your profile stand out.
+At this point, you should have a good feel for what types of banner images you can use to make your profile stand out.

 But, as I said before, I know how hard it can be to go from idea to reality so I'll breakdown the exact process.
 I went ahead and recorded a video on building a cover photo from scratch in less than 5 minutes (make sure hit the full-screen button!):

 And here's the final product!
 Check it out: